TGA-Stock/NewBlack/NB_Task 2_Technical.md

 A product can have several types:

-To describe your product as being one or more of these types, we use the `Type` object:
+To describe your product as being one or more of these types, use the `Type` object:

 ```json
 {